-> The power to control and modify custom fields resides with the Freshsales Admin.
+> The power to control and modify custom fields resides with the Freshworks CRM Admin.
 If a source type is not available in the drop-down, you can’t modify the field to add one on the fly.
 You have to request your account admin to make this addition.

-> If salespersons can’t find a lead’s source in the drop-down list, they either pick an incorrect one or entirely avoid filling in this field if it is not mandatory, costing data accuracy.
+> If salespersons can’t find a contact’s source in the drop-down list, they either pick an incorrect one or entirely avoid filling in this field if it is not mandatory, costing data accuracy.

 Now all this is not to say that custom fields are inconvenient.
 They offer customizability on an account-level rather than user level.
 Admin-only access helps keep your CRM data clean by restricting users from creating too many custom fields and protects important fields from getting accidentally deleted by users.

 But, there comes a time when salespersons need a little more flexibility with their CRM.
 Those one-off cases where adding a contact’s personal information on the fly in the CRM help refresh your memory and build better relationships.
 Like, create tags—NYU Alumni or Knicks fan, and use the custom field: Source as NY Conference to improve your selling strategy.

 “Why can’t I use Notes instead of Tags?”

 Notes are great too.
 Sure you can go to a contact’s landing page and add quick notes about them, NYU Alumni or Knicks fan.
 No harm, no foul.
 But there’s a limitation to this method.
 Here’s why.